 NOTE: States we identify as meeting the conditions for the potential enactment of a gerrymander are shown highlighted.
 Primary control of the process: L=Legislature, C=Commission, C(P)=Political Commission, C(L)=Commission with Legislative Backup, -=One district.
 Who Drew the Lines: L=Legislature, Comm.=Commission, Court=Federal or State Court.

-Table 1twenty- states that meet the conditions for enacting a partisan gerrymander. states For the moment, we ignore whether there is state law that prohibits gerrymandering since it is possible that the legislature would simply ignore the law when selecting a plan. states where commissions
+Table 1 highlights the twenty-nine states that meet the normal conditions for enacting a partisan gerrymander.
+Those are the states in which the control over Congressional redistricting resides in the state legislature (or political commission), and one party controls all aspects of the process (aside from judicial oversight), and the state was apportioned at least two districts.
+For the moment, we ignore whether there is state law that prohibits gerrymandering since it is possible that the legislature would simply ignore the law when selecting a plan.
+Some states are included even when there is no potential for gerrymandering to occur, such as situations where the state’s political composition is so dominated by one party that no matter how the districts are drawn, the majority party cannot possibly gain additional seats (e.g., Massachusetts, West Virginia).
+Additionally, we have left off commission drawn plans, which means we exclude states where tie-breaking decisions on otherwise split commissions can lead to potentially biased plans (e.g., Arizona, New Jersey).
+This table also neglects the possibility that a court could enact a plan that is potentially dilutive (e.g., Minnesota, Wisconsin).
+Later, in Table 4, we will focus on a different subset of states where claims that a plan was political (and racial) gerrymanders were made.

-Table 2 the potential effects of party control at the aggregate level.
+Table 2 summarizes the potential effects of party control at the aggregate level.

 Table 2.
 Party Control over Redistricting in 2010 and 2020